Different Types of Flies for Fishing Explained

 Fish have a reliable food source in the form of midges because they are present in the water throughout the year.

-There are two types of flies classified as midges: dry flies and wet flies.
-Dry flies are flies that look like adult midges, and wet flies are flies that look like midge larvae or emergers.
+Two types of flies are classified as midges: dry and wet.
+Dry flies are flies that look like adult midges and wet flies are flies that look like midge larvae or emergers.

 2. Mayflies

-Two types of flies can look very similar to mayflies: wet flies and dry flies.
-Flies that resemble larvae and emergers are referred to as wet flies, whereas flies that resemble adults or “spinners” are referred to as dry flies.
+Two types of flies can look very similar to mayflies: wet and dry flies.
+Flies resembling larvae and emergers are referred to as wet flies, whereas flies resembling adults or “spinners” are called dry flies.

 Spinner mayflies are adults at the end of their life cycle.
 They have transparent wings and are very active, and their high activity level can be appealing to fish.